Everyone knows how Rottweiler dogs look and act, right? WRONG!

-Even today you'll still occasionally see a 'Red Rottweiler' because the genes for this color still exist in a very few dogs.
+Even today you'll still occasionally see 'rare' rottweilers such as the 'Red Rottweiler' because the genes for this color still exist in a very few dogs.
 Whether a purebred is black and tan or red, doesn't matter in terms of temperament, ability, size etc., it's simply the outward appearance and a true purebred red Rottweiler is every bit as much of a Rottweiler as a dog with the accepted, and standard, coloring.

 BUT there are unscrupulous breeders and dog owners who aren't afraid to try to pass of a mixed breed Rottie as a 'rare' specimen, so if you see this type of dog for sale always do some thorough research to make sure that he/she is purebred.